-HVHC members include healthcare delivery systems who share goals of improving quality of care, improving health outcomes, and reducing costs by identifying and accelerating widespread adoption of best-practice care models and innovative value-based payment models.
+HVHC members include healthcare delivery systems who share foundational healthcare goals.
+These include improving quality of care, improving health outcomes, and reducing costs by identifying and accelerating widespread adoption of best-practice care models and innovative value-based payment models.

 DARTMOUTH-HITCHCOCK is a national leader in patient-centered health care and building a sustainable health system.
 Founded in 1893, the system includes New Hampshire’s only Level 1 trauma center and its only air ambulance service, as well as the Norris Cotton Cancer Center, one of only 41 National Cancer Institute-designated Comprehensive Cancer Centers in the nation, and the Children’s Hospital at Dartmouth-Hitchcock.
 As an academic medical center, Dartmouth-Hitchcock provides access to nearly 1,000 primary care doctors and specialists in almost every area of medicine, as well as world-class research at the Audrey and Theodor Geisel School of Medicine at Dartmouth.

 DENVER HEALTH is the Rocky Mountain Region’s Level I academic trauma center, and the safety net hospital for the Denver area.
 The Denver Health system, which integrates acute and emergency care with public and community health, includes the Rocky Mountain Regional Trauma Center, Denver’s 911 emergency medical response system, Denver Health Paramedic Division, eight family health centers, 14 school-based health centers, the Rocky Mountain Poison and Drug Center, NurseLine, Denver CARES, Denver Public Health, the Denver Health Foundation and the Rocky Mountain Center for Medical Response to Terrorism, Mass Casualties and Epidemics.